apisnetworks/apiscp-docs/docs/INSTALL.md

 ## Logging into services

-apnscp uses *username*@*domain* notation to log into all services.
+ApisCP uses *username*@*domain* notation to log into all services.
 This allows for multiple domains to share the same username without conflict.
 The only restriction is that the primary account username *must be unique*.

 Unless the domain is explicitly required, such as when logging into the control panel or accessing MySQL remotely use `@` or `#` to join the username + domain.
 For example, when logging into SSH as user `foo` on `example.com`, all are acceptable variations of ssh: